Skip to content

 P4 --> OU3

-Phase 1: Core Concepts (30 minutes)
+Phase 1: Core concepts (30 minutes)

 Goal: Understand selective disclosure and basic SD-JWT operations

-1. Core SD-JWT Example (Option 1)
+1. Core SD-JWT Example (Option 1): selective disclosure basics, key binding, and presentation creation.

-Phase 2: Verifiable Credentials (45 minutes)
+Phase 2: Verifiable credentials (45 minutes)

 Goal: Apply SD-JWT to real-world credential scenarios